runners4tme/hapibook/chapter-2.md

 $ db.beaches.findOne({id: "1y9319893" })
 ```

-* beaches =&gt; This refers to the collection that contains the documents that we want to query.
+* destinations =&gt; This refers to the collection that contains the documents that we want to query.
 * findOne =&gt; this method will return only one document where the id is the specified number that is given above.

 ## Deleting documents from a database.